shodushi/octomin/README.md

 webinterface for octoprint using native octoprint api.

+still under development, maybe some things are still buggy, but hey... give it a try.. :-)

 purely html and javascript/jquery, no node npm installations and dependencies, just place repo inside a webserver's doc-root running inside your network.

 edit config.js for your octoprint ip/port and your api key